kubernetes/website/content/en/blog/_posts/2024-04-05-diy-create-your-own-cloud-with-kubernetes-part-1/index.md

 As a result, you achieve a highly repeatable environment that you can provide to anyone, knowing that it operates exactly as intended.
 This is actually what the [Cozystack](https://github.com/aenix-io/cozystack) project does, which you can try out for yourself absolutely free.

-In the following articles, I will discuss how to prepare Kubernetes for running virtual machines and how to run Kubernetes clusters at the click of a button.
+In the following articles, I will discuss [how to prepare Kubernetes for running virtual machines](/blog/2024/04/05/diy-create-your-own-cloud-with-kubernetes-part-2/) and [how to run Kubernetes clusters with the click of a button](/blog/2024/04/05/diy-create-your-own-cloud-with-kubernetes-part-3/).
 Stay tuned, it'll be fun!